 To set up a meeting, find out what riding(s) your practice serves (your practice may serve more then one riding).
 In some cases, two practices may serve the same riding.
 If this is the case, you may be able to arrange a joint meeting, or you may make a strategic decision about which MPP to meet with.
-Contact the AOM policy department if you'd like any support.
+The AOM has developed some key messages you may wish to consult.
+You can also contact the AOM policy department if you'd like any support.

 Additional tips for meeting with your MPP:

 - Define the goal of your meeting.
 For example, do you want to build a relationship with a new MPP and inform them about midwifery?
 Are you advocating for a policy or program change, or funding commitment?
 What is it you want to express to your MPP, and what actions do you want them to take following the meeting?
 If you are including ‘asks’ as part of your meeting, limit these to one to three priorities.

 - Research.
 Find out the current political priorities of your MPP and their party, and identify any areas of common ground upon which to build.
 Identify any benefits to Ontarians and the government of your ask.
 Be prepared to address any points of opposition (e.g. costs, risks) from the MPP or government.
 Collect any facts and figures that will support your ask (you can contact the AOM for help!)